 In most cases, the contract will likely need to include the timeframe selected plus several more months added on to that estimate, and maybe even an extra year for extremely intricate deals.
 This helps to ensure some level of flexibility for the contract’s duration.
 In addition, the parties can try to stagger deadlines so that a delay in one step does not cause a series of subsequent delays, thereby disrupting the contract length completely.

-And, the parties must ensure that there is sufficient time built in for decisions relating to renewals or termination.
+And, the parties must ensure that there is sufficient time built in for decisions relating to renewals or termination (and contract lifecycle management software can prevent unwanted renewals).
 It may seem counterintuitive to allow for flexibility in a contract, which generally requires strict enforcement and rigidity, but with the right foresight and advance planning it is both possible and advantageous.

 Clauses Outlining Additional Adjustments